Parralogic/AutoBackup/READme.txt

 https://www.thegeekstuff.com/2009/06/15-practical-crontab-examples/

 Ex:
-in terminal after running the script ./usb-backup.sh create a cron job with root/sudo
+in terminal after running the script [sudo ./usb-backup.sh] create a cron job with root/sudo
 **Needs to be executed as a root/sudo user because of the mount command and blkid command